 As with most things in life, the earlier you start planning and organizing your move, the better.
-It comes with no surprise that decluttering your possessions is pretty high up on the list of things you should start doing ASAP, specially since it’s likely that you might go back-and-forth trying to decide whether keeping certain items is worth it.
+It comes with no surprise that decluttering your possessions is pretty high up on the list of things you should start doing ASAP, especially since it’s likely that you might go back and forth trying to decide whether keeping certain items is worth it.

 At Sirelo, we recommend starting to downsize your belongings at least 90 days in advance.
 This should give you more than enough time to consider which items you’d like to keep –which according to Marie Kondo, should only be those that bring you joy. 😉

 Need an extra hand planning the rest of your move?
 Don’t worry, we got you covered.
-Our national and international moving checklists are here to guide you throughout the entire process!
+Our moving checklist is here to guide you throughout the entire process!